-Wendell W. Robinson Age: 71 Charleston, South Carolina, USA Director since: 1999 Independent
+Wendell W. Robinson Age: 72 Charleston, South Carolina, USA Director since: 1999 Independent

-Mr. Robinson has been Senior Investment Partner & retired Managing Director, Global Environment Fund (an institutional investment management firm) since February 2002 and from 1994 to 2002, he was Managing Director, Global Environment Fund.
-For 10 years prior thereto, Mr. Robinson managed international private equity programs for Rockefeller & Co.
-During his 40-plus years of domestic and international financial, investment and company management, Mr. Robinson has been the director of numerous corporations, and a member of investment advisory boards and committees of investment entities throughout Southeast Asia, Europe, Latin America and the United States.
+Mr. Robinson has been Senior Investment Partner & retired Managing Director, Global Environment Fund (GEF) (an institutional investment management firm) since February 2002 and from 1994 to 2002, he was Managing Director, GEF.
+Mr. Robinson is currently a member of the investment committee of four GEF private equity investment funds.
+For 10 years prior to 1994, Mr. Robinson managed international private equity programs for Rockefeller & Co.
+During his 50 years of domestic and international financial, investment and company management, Mr. Robinson has been the director of numerous corporations, and a member of investment advisory boards and committees of investment entities throughout Southeast Asia, Europe, Latin America and the United States.